Dechode/Godot-Advanced-Vehicle/README.md

 ## Description
 Custom rigidbody car controller with raycast suspension for the Godot game engine.
 This one is more realistic than the built-in vehiclebody with wheelcolliders.
 This project will be a small demo of the vehicle physics i have been able to craft so far.
-I am planning to use these physics in a full blown simulator in the near future.

 Features:
 - RWD, FWD and AWD drivetypes available